Kunal04041/GenAI-Powered-Medical-Image-Identification/README.md

 ```
 After launching, Streamlit will provide a local URL, open this link in your web browser to interact with the application.

+## 4. Video Walkthrough
+I have created a complete video walkthrough explaining the project, covering:
+- Code structure
+- Step-by-step working of each component
+- Live demo of image extraction & classification

+Click on the link to access video